-Nic Petan has been called up and moved down this season between the Toronto Maple Leafs and the American Hockey League’s Toronto Marlies.
+Nic Petan was called up and moved down last season between the Toronto Maple Leafs and the American Hockey League’s Toronto Marlies.
 For a professional hockey player, being shipped around like this must be exceedingly tough.
 However, compared to 2018, I’m certain this season must seem easy to Petan and his family.
 That’s because 2018 was so utterly crushing in contrast.

 Nic’s father Franc, who suffered from mental illness, took his own life on Feb.
 18, 2018.
 Obviously, his father’s death cut Petan’s season short and made his 2018-19 a bit of a fog.
 When Maple Leafs general manager Kyle Dubas traded for Petan in Feb.
 2019, what had happened to the young forward only months earlier wasn’t mentioned.
 I’m sure few Maple Leafs fans knew anything about the tragedy that had only recently unfolded prior to the trade.